 S.No Active display device Passive display device 1.
-The device which modulation incident radiation to provide necessary display information is known as passive display device 2.
+The device which emits radiation on its own is known as active display device The device which modulation incident radiation to provide necessary display information is known as passive display device 2.
 Ex : CRT, LED Ex : LCD

-12. Define: LED(R, CO2)
+12. Define : LED(R, CO2)